redis-store/redis-rails/README.md

 }
 ```

+NOTE: The sessions store uses a global lock to ensure operations are atomic.
+No atomic guarantees can be made if you're running multiple instances of your app, so it is recommended that you disable this by using the `threadsafe: false` option.

 And if you would like to use Redis as a rack-cache backend for HTTP caching, add [`redis-rack-cache`](https://github.com/redis-store/redis-rack-cache) to your Gemfile and add:

 ```ruby